FR 501. Histoires de France: French History Through Stories. 3 Hours.

 Literature, culture, and civilization of seventeenth and/or eighteenth-century France reflecting the historical and literary ambience in which Ancient Regime writers, philosopies, and artists worked.
 Selected works of representative authors.
 Conducted in French.

-Literature, culture, and civilization of late-eighteenth, nineteenth, and early twentieth century France illustrating the impact of the French Revolution on the historical and literary ambience of Europe and the Americas.
-Selected works vary according to instructor.
+This course reflects on the major revolutions that occurred in the 18th and 19th century, illustrating the impact of the French Revolution on the history and thought of Europe and the Americas.
 Conducted in French.

 FR 503.
 Fin-de-Siecle France (1895-1940).
 3 Hours.